anthonybruno/dev-config/README.md

 2. Write commit messages following the enforced style:
    - `feat: add user login page`
    - `fix(api): handle empty request body`

+## Development Notes

+> **Note:** Some ESLint warnings (like `import/no-unresolved` for peer dependencies) are
+> intentionally suppressed in this repo's config files.
+This is expected for shareable config
+> packages, since consumers install peer dependencies themselves.
+See the ESLint config for details.